jsbots/Clicker/README.md

-Pretty crude sketch that was written in a couple of hours mostly by ChatGPT with some small tweaks from my side.
+Pretty crude sketch that was written in a couple of hours with ChatGPT.

+Delay is randomly chosen from min and max values, if you need a static delay just send two same values.

 CSV data it accepts: